ARMmbed/mbed-os-example-client/README.md

 IP address 10.2.15.222
 Device name 6868df22-d353-4150-b90a-a878130859d9
 ```
+**Note:** Device name is the endpoint name you will need later on [Testing the application](https://github.com/ARMmbed/mbed-client-quickstart#testing-the-application) chapter.

 And after you click the `SW2` button on your board you should see messages about the value changes: